Mjz86/c_colon/mcc.md

- the context-type is implicitly initialized by the callees context type via, in the debugging environment  every action , would probably have to go through the context-type, but this really helps make everything that is implicit controlled and optimized. almost all of these are inlined , especially the ones handeled in the callee.
+ the context-type is implicitly initialized by the callees context type via, in the debugging environment  every action , would probably have to go through the context-type, but this really helps make everything that is implicit controlled and optimized. almost all of these are inlined , especially the ones handeled in the callee. if the type of context-type  of an inlined callee function maches the caller,  and the context satisfies the elidable context concept,  the compiler is allowed to treat the callee context as if it was the caller context, and not call the context making or checking operators, debugging contexts however cannot be inlined.

  - operator context( out callee-context-type )caller-context-type :